 While bat wing eyeliner can undoubtedly stand alone, it looks just as fun when paired with a fully shaded lid look.
 Just look at this icy eye makeup—a silvery-blue smoky eye paired with a deep black wing makes for a can't-ignore-it makeup moment.
 Where the creator, Belinda Vossler, used Colourpop's Truly Madly Deeply Palette ($17) for the lids, she relied on LA Girl's Shockwave Neon Eyeliner ($4) in Blackout and NYX's Matte Liquid Liner ($8) in black to perfect her bat wings.

 Minimalist Black Bat Wing Eyeliner

 Bat wing eyeliner is bold enough to be the only makeup you wear, if you so choose.
 Don't believe us?
-Here, IG makeup artist Ana Reczynski shows us in full video fashion just how much of a statement black wing eyeliner can make all on its own.
+Here, makeup artist Ana Reczynski shows us in full video fashion just how much of a statement black wing eyeliner can make all on its own.

 Subtle Bat Wing Silhouettes

 Depending on your eye shape and just how hooded your lids are, you may not need to trace as dramatic of a wing.
 That's the case for YouTuber Saifa.
 Here, she shows how a subtle bat wing shape can look that much bolder when traced with a hint of fuchsia shadow.